top of page

 Start Your Campaign

 Remember to fill out our nonpartisan online voter guide on VOTE411.org.
-We will send you an invite to fill our our candidate questions about 4-6 weeks before the June election.
+We'll send you an invitation to fill our our candidate questions about 4-6 weeks before the June State Primary & City Election Day that's in even-numbered years.

 Submit Your Campaign Finance Report

 City and county candidates submit a paper form to their elections office, and candidates running for state legislature and up must use the state's online reporting system.
-Learn more from the state's campaign finance page.
+Check the Secretary of State's page for your campaign finance reporting deadlines and for more information.

 Questions?
 Contact the state elections division at soselect@nd.gov.

-How Do I Run for the State Legislature?
+How do I run for the North Dakota Legislature?

-To run for the state legislature with a political party, reach out to the party to get connected with your local district.
-Here are the state political parties:
+To run for the state legislature, reach out to your political party.
+These are the state political parties:

 The party endorsement process occurs at the district conventions which usually take place in January or February of the election year, and the candidate recruitment process starts even before then.